open2c/pairtools/doc/formats.rst

 Technical notes
 ---------------

-The motivation behind some of the technical decisions in the definition of .pairsam:
+The motivation behind some of the technical decisions in the pairtools' flavor of .pairs/.pairsam:

-- while the information in columns 1-8 may appear redundant to sam alignments in the columns 9+, extracting this information is non-trivial and thus is better done only once with results stored.
-- storing sam entries together with pairs drastically speeds up and simplifies several operations like filtering and tagging of unmapped/ambiguous/duplicated Hi-C molecules.
+- `pairtools` store SAM entries together with pairs in .pairsam files to enable easy tagging/filtering of paired-end alignments based on their Hi-C information.
-- the exclamation mark "!" is used as a character for unmapped chromosomes because it has a lexicographic sorting order lower than that of "0", good interpretability and no other reserved technical roles.
+- `pairtools` use the exclamation mark "!" instead of '.' as 'chrom' of unmapped reads because it has the lowest lexicographic sorting order among all characters.
+The use of '0' and '-' in the 'pos' and 'strand' fields of unmapped reads allows to keep the type of these fields as 'unsigned int' and enum{'+','-'}, respectively.
+- "rescued" pairs have two types "UR" and "RU" instead of just "RU", because they are two-sided and thus flipped based on (chrom, pos), and not based on the side types.
+With two pair types, `pairtools` can keep track of which side of the pair was rescued.
+- in "rescued" pairs, the type "R" is assigned to the non-chimeric side.
+  This may seem counter-intuitive at first, since it is the chimeric side that gets rescued, but this way `pairtools` can keep track of the type of the 5' alignment on the chimeric side (the alignment on the non-chimeric side has to be unique for the pair to be rescued).

 .. |check| unicode:: U+2714 .. check